-As a teacher I’m sure you’re as frustrated as I am about the lack of room in the required curriculum to fit in the play based, active curriculum that we know and love.
+As a teacher, I’m sure you’re as frustrated as I am about the lack of room in the required curriculum to fit in the play based, an active curriculum that we know and love.
 With such a big push to fit in more academic activities, most of which are requiring students to sit at a desk for long periods of time, brain breaks are a great way to mix things up.
 In my experience, getting children up and moving, even if only for short periods of time, instantly improves behavior and is also a lot of fun.

-There has been a lot of research completed about the importance of physical activity in children, and I believe that this quote from Gerd Bobe, an expert in public health, nutrition and behavior really sums it up.
-“Research has shown that physical activity can increase academic performance, student focus and classroom behavior.”
+There has been a lot of research completed about the importance of physical activity in children, and I believe that this quote from Gerd Bobe, an expert in public health, nutrition, and behavior really sums it up.
+“Research has shown that physical activity can increase academic performance, student focus, and classroom behavior.”

 The idea of a brain break is that it is a 5 – 7 minute physical activity to get the brain and body moving.
 Many teachers are worried about including these as it takes away from the very limited time we have to fit an overcrowded curriculum into the day, but brain breaks often lead to a more focused learning environment.
 I’ve found a great improvement with my kindergarten students when I started regularly implementing brain breaks.

 Jennifer has previously published some great ‘old school’ brain break ideas and I’ve found 5 more that the kids love and that certainly get them moving!

 I became a fan of kids yoga when I watched a special needs teacher calm down a classroom almost instantly with this technique.
 Now yoga is my go to brain break when I have a very stressed or anxious classroom.
 Yoga is not my strong suit, but there are plenty of children’s yoga videos on YouTube.
 My favorite is this one and I really like that it is simple enough for younger children.
 It only goes for 4 minutes which is perfect for a quick brain break between lessons.